 On this dayOct 25, 1989

-On October 25, 1989, Boston police officers scoured predominantly black and interracial communities, including Mission Hill, Roxbury, and Mattapan, searching for anyone who fit the vague description a man accused of shooting Charles Stuart, a white businessman, and his pregnant wife, Carol, two nights before.
+On October 25, 1989, Boston police officers scoured predominantly Black communities searching for anyone who fit the vague description provided by Charles Stuart, a white businessman, who lied to police, claiming a Black man shot him and his pregnant wife, Carol, two nights before.

 The case quickly sparked public outrage and nationwide media coverage as local law enforcement faced heavy pressure to solve the case.
 Black men and boys were publicly strip-searched, repeatedly interrogated, and terrorized, while city officials, lawmakers, and police used the case as a symbol of growing “urban crime” and vowed to crack “down on gun-wielding criminals.”
 Some even used the alleged crime as a reason that Massachusetts should reinstate its death penalty.